xiaoniu-578fa6bff964d005/docfetcher/src/net/sourceforge/docfetcher/man/en/DocFetcher_Manual.markdown

 Further information
 ===================

-**The DocFetcher wiki**: For more information, have a look at our [wiki](http://sourceforge.net/apps/mediawiki/docfetcher/index.php?title=Main_Page), and the [Advanced Usage](http://sourceforge.net/apps/mediawiki/docfetcher/index.php?title=Advanced_Usage) section in particular.
+**The DocFetcher wiki**: For more information, have a look at our [wiki](http://sourceforge.net/apps/mediawiki/docfetcher/index.php?title=Main_Page), and the wiki's [Advanced Usage](http://sourceforge.net/apps/mediawiki/docfetcher/index.php?title=Advanced_Usage) section in particular.